garrandall/popular-music-data/tracks/don-t-say-goodnight-and-mean-goodbye-the-shirelles.md

   ranking_list: Billboard Hot 100
   start_date: '1963-08-10'
 ---
-The Shirelles
-Miscellaneous
-Don't Say Goodnight And Mean Goodbye
-Don't Say Goodnight and Mean Goodbye
-The Shirelles
-Written by Partee / D'Angelis

 Tonight you're actin' strange I find
 And you got something on your mind
 Something's wrong, I can see it